Mahoney scores 20, leads No. 11 Creighton past No. 23 UConn

 - Oops!Something went wrong.Please try again later.

 OMAHA, Neb.
+(AP) Creighton’s Denzel Mahoney bounced back from one of his worst games of the season to play one of his best.

-(AP) -- Denzel Mahoney scored 20 points and 11th-ranked Creighton broke open a close game in the last 10 minutes to beat No. 23 Connecticut 74-66 Saturday.
+Mahoney scored 20 points and the 11th-ranked Bluejays broke open a close game in the last 10 minutes to beat No. 23 Connecticut 74-66 Saturday.

-The Bluejays (11-4, 7-3 Big East), who struggled offensively while losing their previous two games, shot 58% in the second half and avoided their first three-game losing streak since February 2019.

-Mahoney made 8 of 14 shots from the field after going 1 for 10 against Providence on Wednesday.
+Mahoney made 8 of 14 shots from the field after going a season-worst 1 for 10 against Providence on Wednesday.

+“I wasn’t really worried about my shot,” he said.
+“The best shooters in the world miss shots, and I’m confident in my game and my shot.
+I came in confident as usual and they just happened to go in today.”

+Other than Mahoney, the Bluejays (11-4, 7-3 Big East) struggled offensively for a third straight game.
+They warmed up just enough in the second half to put away the Huskies.

 R.J.
 Cole scored 14 points and freshman Adama Sanogo had a season-high 13 to lead UConn (7-3, 4-3).

+“We couldn’t guard them in the second half and they kind of torched us,” UConn coach Dan Hurley said.
+“We competed hard and we were all over the backboard.
+Just had a hard time scoring.
+When they’re cooking, they’re one of the best offensive teams in the country.”

-The Huskies played their fourth straight game without scoring leader James Bouknight, who is recovering from elbow surgery.
-He scored a career-high 40 points in the Huskies' 76-74 overtime loss to Creighton last month in Connecticut.
+UConn has had difficulty finding a rhythm since scoring leader James Bouknight went out four games ago.
+Bouknight, who scored a career-high 40 points in the Huskies’ overtime loss to Creighton last month, is recovering from elbow surgery.

 Sanogo dunked to tie it at 48 before Mahoney started a 14-2 spurt that gave the Bluejays a cushion with six minutes left.